 Jet engine design is not without challenges, however.
 Excessive vibration of turbomachinery bladed disks can lead to fail in high cycle fatigue (HCF), potentially resulting in complete blade separation and loss of power, significant cost, and even loss of life.

 To address these challenges, the GUIde Consortium was formed with and emphasis on blade vibration and aeromechanics.
-The acronym “GUIde” stands for Government Agencies, Universities, and Industry working together on a common goal.
+The acronym "GUIde" stands for Government Agencies, Universities, and Industry working together on a common goal.
 Through cooperation, the industrial and academic members within the Consortium develop an enhanced view of how to achieve their objectives.
-Consequently, the Consortium members serve as “guides” for one another in solving challenges in controlling the vibration of bladed disks.
+Consequently, the Consortium members serve as "guides" for one another in solving challenges with controlling the vibration of bladed disks.